 On a local level, local public health teams sit within local authorities.
 They offer public health specialist knowledge on reducing the 'upstream' factors on health such as working with housing, education, transport, environment and reducing social inequalities.
 They also have commissioning responsibilities for health checks, universal sexual health services, alcohol and drug commissioning, childhood measurement programme, Tobacco Control, 0-19 health services (i.e. school health and health visiting services).
 Directors of Public Health have responsibilities for the health of their local population (defined by local authority boundaries) and this includes delivery of Joint Strategic Needs Assessments and Health and Well-Being Boards.
 Local public health teams also provide public health input into Clinical Commissioning Groups (CCGs) under the core offer (an agreement between local authority and CCG).
 CCGs are responsible for commissioning maternity, community and hospital services on behalf of their local population.

 From April 2020, public health input is also provided in place based commissioning through the integrated care services (ICSs), formerly known as strategic transformation partnerships (STPs).
 ICSs are the merger of a number of CCGs, acute and community providers over a larger geographical footprint.
-As of 2022, ICSs are yet to become a legal entity but they are appointing public health consultants to work across the ICS.
+As of July 2022, ICSs became legal entities and they are appointing public health consultants to work across the ICS.
 Some of these posts are based in hospital or community trusts, which are reinvigorating provider public health work.

-Within NHS England & Improvement, there is a national healthcare public health team who provide advice to the NHS.
-This is a new function within NHSE/I and follows the transfer of healthcare public health consultants from PHE when PHE was dissolved on 30th September 2021.
-There are also specialist advisors to national programmes (which include public health doctors) and public health consultants provide advice into clinical networks and health inequalities work by NHSE/I.
+Within NHS England, there is a national healthcare public health team who provide advice to the NHS.
+This is a new function within NHSE and follows the transfer of healthcare public health consultants from PHE when PHE was dissolved on 30th September 2021.
+There are also specialist advisors to national programmes (which include public health doctors) and public health consultants provide advice into clinical networks and health inequalities work by NHSE.

 Within regions, there are dental public health consultants and Screening and Immunisation Leads (SILs) who provide public health advice, systems and clinical leadership into primary care and public health commissioning (the latter is also known as Section 7a programmes).